srcreigh/srcreigh.github.io/src/blog/posts/modular-uiviewcontroller-features.markdown

 Base classes are one strategy for writing modular controllers.
 This is well suited for framework-level functionality that a team would like to be available to every controller they write.
 Sometimes, it is even a good way to give a specific set of controllers functionality.
-However, this does&#8217;t always work.
-If a controller needs feature A and feature B, then since Objective C doesn&#8217;t support multiple inheritance, it can't get the functionality from both `AViewController` and `BViewController`; another method is needed.
+However, this doesn&#8217;t always work for a complex feature set.
+If a controller needs feature A and feature B, then since Objective C doesn&#8217;t support multiple inheritance, it can't inherit the functionality from both `AViewController` and `BViewController`; another strategy is needed.

-This article discusses two different methods (that is, strategies) for implementing a module for a `UIViewController` feature.
+This article discusses two different strategies for implementing a module for a `UIViewController` feature.
 First, an example feature specification will be implemented directly in a controller with no module.
 The implementation will then be made modular